-A FEP channel may be selected as part of a dynamic marketing strategy.
-FEP is a shortened term for full-episode player.
+An FEP channel may be selected as part of a dynamic marketing strategy.
+FEP is a shortened term for a full-episode player.
 FEPs are professionally produced content that will resemble standard TV programs.
-A FEP will have the same runtime as network television programs too—typically clocking in between 30 and 60 minutes.
+An FEP will have the same runtime as network television programs too—typically clocking in between 30 and 60 minutes.

 FEP marketing materials don’t necessarily have to only play on television screens.
 FEP options can run on web browsers, smartphones, tablets, desktop computers, and laptops.
 FEP will rely on addressable TV data to determine how to best deliver marketing materials.
 Addressable TV means data-driven decisions are made to determine the ads seen by households.
 For instance, both households may be watching the same FEP, but see different ads during the program.